 If you do not wish to become a full member of the Association then you will be able to access the information on this, our new website, www.saicp.org.uk where we will post general information, but you will not receive the minutes from the meetings, training offers etc. which we email out to fully paid up members – a distinct advantage in becoming a full member of SAICP Ltd.

-We have successfully resolved many issues in the 12 years we have been working together with other statutory bodies.
+We have successfully resolved many issues in the time we have been working together with other statutory bodies.
 We hope to carry on with our work to ensure the vulnerable people of Suffolk who require our help through the care system

 • receive a high quality of care delivered by care staff who have access training